 Be careful not to be robbed; dishonesty is steadily increasing, handbags are snatched in the streets in many cities daily; luggage robbery in airports and stations is common, the thief abstracting the contents of thin plastic or cloth suitcases without even unlocking them by just slitting them open with a knife; pickpockets abound everywhere; one is constantly cheated in paying bills and short-changed in stores.
-There are ways of defending one’s self against these dangers: if you are a woman, form the habit of neither laying your handbag down and walking off, whether in a public place, a meeting or the home of strangers, nor giving it to other people to carry—not so much because everyone is going to rob you but because if you form this habit of always having it on your own arm or in your hand, when it is not there you will notice it and this precaution prevents you from losing it.
+There are ways of defending ones self against these dangers: if you are a woman, form the habit of neither laying your handbag down and walking off, whether in a public place, a meeting or the home of strangers, nor giving it to other people to carry—not so much because everyone is going to rob you but because if you form this habit of always having it on your own arm or in your hand, when it is not there you will notice it and this precaution prevents you from losing it.
 When travelling, with my money, passport, etc. in my handbag, I make a point of having one with a number of compartments inside so I can put away my checks and the bulk of my money separately; nothing is more dangerous than to have everything shoved loose into one big container as you risk pulling things out accidentally and also letting other people

 see what you have inside; slip the handle of your bag over your shoulder, particularly in crowded places, and hold it tight under your arm; in this way it is almost impossible for anyone to snatch it or open it.
 Men should carry their money in an inside pocket and put a safety pin to close the top; it sounds silly but side and hip pockets are most easily picked and inside pockets too.
 The method is two pickpockets work together, one jostles you, in a bus or crowd, from the back and profusely apologizes so that you turn your head to look at him while the other then presses against your chest, slips his hand in—and off goes all your money!
 In the old days people had a money belt under their clothes and some wise travellers still use them.

-On arriving in a country make a point of ascertaining what the equivalent is in local money of your own unit you are accustomed to—an American dollar, a Persian tuman, an Indian rupee, or whatever it is.
+On arriving in a country make a point of ascertaining what the equivalent is in local money of your own unit you are accustomed to—an American dollar, a Persian túmán, an Indian rupee, or whatever it is.
 Fundamentally this does not solve your problems because you do not yet know what is cheap or expensive judged by the local economy, but it does give you some way of controlling what you spend.
 If the local money is 1,000 to 1.00 you may be horrified and think for one dollar you are going bankrupt; if it is 2.30 to 1.00 you may be fooled into thinking it is cheap and spend money like water and go broke in no time!

 When paying any bill anywhere add it up and count your change carefully to be sure both are correct; do not be ashamed to take your time; you are only obeying the Báb Who said we should neither cheat nor be cheated.
 When paying in foreign money I find this is one of the moments I am most likely to be cheated, for the hotel cashier (or whoever it may be) will try to confuse me on the rate of exchange and short change me.
 Many people employed in hotels, restaurants and shops have found the tourist is the easiest person